aslagle/reactive-table/README.md

 * `fields`: Object.
 Controls the columns; see below.
 * `showColumnToggles`: Boolean.
 Adds a button to the top right that allows the user to toggle which columns are displayed.
 Add `hidden` to fields to hide them unless toggled on, see below.
 Default `false`.
 * `useFontAwesome`: Boolean.
 Whether to use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons.
 Requires the `font-awesome` package to be installed.
 Default `false`.
+* `class`: String.
+Classes to add to the table element in addition to 'reactive-table'.
+Default: 'table table-striped table-hover'.
+* `id`: String.
+Unique id to add to the table element.
+Default: generated with [_.uniqueId](http://underscorejs.org/#uniqueId).
 * `rowClass`: String or function returning a class name.
 The row element will be passed as first parameter.

 #### rowClass examples